Emetron, 2 mg/ml 4 ml 5 pcs

 Active ingredients:

-ondansetron hydrochloride dihydrate 2.5 mg (10 mg), corresponding to ondansetron 2 mg (8 mg).
+ondansetron hydrochloride dihydrate 2.5 mg (10 mg), which corresponds to the content of ondansetron 2 mg (8 mg).

 sodium citrate – 1.6 mg,